COVID-19 pandemic in Delaware: May 2021

 On May 4, Governor Carney and health officials announced several changes to COVID-19 restrictions effective May 21.
 Capacity limits for restaurants, businesses, and houses of worship will be lifted and such facilities will be allowed as much capacity as social distancing will allow.
 Social distancing requirements will be reduced from 6 feet to 3 feet.
 Customers must remain seated indoors and outdoors at bars and restaurants unless the state approves a plan allowing for dance floors.
 Indoor and outdoor events over 250 people will still require plan approval from the state to ensure they comply with precautions to prevent the spread of COVID-19.

 On May 14, Governor Carney announced the mask mandate will be lifted effective May 21 and that residents and visitors should instead follow CDC guidelines, which allow fully vaccinated people to not wear masks in indoor and outdoor settings, except crowded indoor settings such as public transit, airplanes, schools, healthcare facilities, prisons, and homeless shelters.
 Unvaccinated people should still wear masks when around people from outside their household.

-On May 25, Governor Carney and the Delaware Division of Public Health announced a public education and incentive program called "DE Wins!" the would encourage people to receive the COVID-19 vaccine.
+On May 25, Governor Carney and the Delaware Division of Public Health announced a public education and incentive program called "DE Wins!" that would encourage people to receive the COVID-19 vaccine.
 Under the program, any Delawarean vaccinated between May 25 and June 29 will be entered to win $5,000 and additional prizes in drawings held twice a week by the Delaware Lottery.
 In addition, on June 30, all Delawareans who receive the COVID-19 vaccine in Delaware will be entered to win $302,000 and two low-number Delaware license plates in a drawing held by the Delaware Lottery.